assafp/pickeez/README.md

 > POST '/albums/create' - creates an album, returns created album_id.

 > POST '/albums/123?name=donkey' - updates album 123 with params sent, such as 'name'.
 (Send post params in body request, of course.)
-You can also update fields like 'local_album_id' or 'photo_creation_date'.
+You can also update fields like 'local_album_id'.

   > to delete album, supply parameter 'deleted=true' to this call.

 > '/albums/mine' - returns list of albums belonging to requesting user.

 > POST '/photos/' - add a photo.
 Required params are 's3_path' and a valid album_id.
-You may also send 's3_server_id' and 'photo_local_id'.
+You may also send 's3_server_id' and 'photo_local_id' and 'photo_creation_date'.

 > '/albums/123' - gets album with its photos, grouped by users.